sur-pavel/DocJournalParser/README.md

 # DocJournalParser
-Application parse lines of doc-file with articles and then save them to excel table.
+Application parse lines of doc-file with journal articles and then save them to excel table.